Thuringia AfD fallout: How weak is Germany's CDU? | DW | 19.02.2020

 "I don't want to blame the Thuringian CDU, but they have made also some serious mistakes," Roderich Kiesewetter told host Sarah Kelly.

-This led to the resignation of the head of the CDU, Annegret Kramp-Karrenbauer, who until then was the most probable successor to German Chancellor Angela Merkel.
+This led to the resignation of party leader Annegret Kramp-Karrenbauer, who until then was the most probable successor to Chancellor Angela Merkel.

 Kiesewetter said Kramp-Karrenbauer had made "some bad choices," without elaborating further, but he denied she had been a bad pick to replace Merkel.

-He also praised Kramp-Karrenbauer's work, saying she had achieved "something which is nearly forgotten," namely the reconciliation of the CDU with its sister party, the Bavarian CSU.
-Both parties had been bitterly divided, especially as a result of German policies on the refugee crisis.
+He praised Kramp-Karrenbauer's work, saying she had achieved "something which is nearly forgotten," namely the reconciliation of the CDU with its Bavarian sister party, the Christian Social Union (CSU).
+Both parties had been bitterly divided, especially over Merkel's policies on the refugee crisis.

 Read more: Why is everyone in Germany talking about Thuringia and the AfD?